blitzmartin/lesson-hunter/README.md

 ### Editing a course

-Open any course (AI-generated or manually built) and click the **pencil icon** next to its title to enter edit mode: rename sub-topics, reorder them, remove a video, or add a new one by pasting a link - the same no-search, paste-a-link flow as manual creation.
+Open any course (AI-generated or manually built) and click the **pencil icon** next to its title to enter edit mode: rename sub-topics, remove a video, or add a new one by pasting a link - the same no-search, paste-a-link flow as manual creation.
+Reorder sub-topics by dragging the grip handle on each row - built with Pointer Events, so it works the same with a mouse or a touchscreen.
 The **trash icon** deletes the whole course, with a confirmation prompt first.

 Courses are saved locally as flat JSON files under `~/.lessonhunter/courses/` - nothing is sent to any server beyond your chosen LLM provider and the YouTube Data API.